-"I started pretty early with piano lessons when I was 7 years old.
+According to Rick, "I started pretty early with piano lessons when I was 7 years old.
 A black '57 Wurlitzer spinet that my parents bought new in Atlanta was my practice piano.
-It's the same model that Sun Studio in Memphis used to record Elvis, Jerry Lee Lewis, Johnny Cash and Carl Perkins - I still have it, although I don't play it much these days."
+It's the same model that Sun Studio in Memphis used to record Elvis, Jerry Lee Lewis, Johnny Cash and Carl Perkins - I still have it & love it."

 One of Rick's biggest musical influences was his time spent as a radio DJ in the 70's & 80's.
 "My love of Top-40 radio led to a major in broadcasting at the University of Tennessee," Rick says.
 "But I didn't just play those songs on the air.
-I loved playing Beach Boys & Chicago tunes on the Wurlitzer."
+I loved playing Beach Boys & Chicago tunes on the family Wurlitzer."

 Rick got an early taste of public performance when he began playing piano in church as a teenager.
 "Mom was a church pianist & organist and Dad played guitar & sang in church, so my brothers & I got an early education in the spiritual power of music.
 There's no doubt those gospel songs helped lead me to faith in Christ when I was 12."
 Rick's teen years set the pattern for decades of service as a church pianist.
-Along the way, he earned a master's degree in music and accompanied legendary artists like The 5th Dimension's Marilyn McCoo & Billy Davis Jr., gospel great Alvin Slaughter of Brooklyn Tabernacle, and American Idol finalist Phil Stacey.
+Along the way, he earned a master's degree in music and accompanied legendary artists including The 5th Dimension's Marilyn McCoo & Billy Davis Jr., gospel great Alvin Slaughter of Brooklyn Tabernacle, and American Idol finalist Phil Stacey.

 While Christmas Love pointed the way for Rick musically, launching an online quiet-music station set his course as a recording musician.
-The Cove quickly found a receptive audience, climbing into the top-10 of 138 new-age stations on Live365.com in just a year.
-"In the process of getting The Cove on the air, I fell in love with that music.
-Chris Botti, Kevin Kern, Dominic Miller, Mark Baldwin and many other wonderful artists inspired me to record Endless in 2014.
-Just as with The Cove, the aim for my recorded music is to 'replenish your spirit.'"
+The Cove on Live365.com quickly found a receptive audience, climbing into the top-10 of 138 new-age stations on Live365 in just a year.
+"In the process of getting The Cove on the air, I fell in love with the music of Chris Botti, Kevin Kern, Dominic Miller, Mark Baldwin and many other wonderful artists – they inspired me to record Endless in 2014.
+As with The Cove, the aim for my music is to 'replenish your spirit.'"